H.S.H. the Prince Henri d’Arenberg

 He is a board member of United Way L’Alliance, France, a non-profit that creates programs and coordinates private, public and individual stakeholders to bring community impact solutions to society issues, notably in the field of education.

-Henri is a member of The International Advisory Council of the American European Community Association (AECA).
+Henri is a member of the Board of Directors of the American European Community Association (AECA).
 “Firmly established in the heart of the European Union in Brussels as an independent, non-partisan association, AECA provides a neutral, dynamic, high-level forum for senior business leaders and policy-makers to meet and discuss a wide range of global policy issues.”

 He was also a member of the World Economic Forum’s “Global Agenda Council on Ageing 2014 – 2016”.